Board of Officers and Trustees

 Click on each Board member position for a photo and biography.

-Scott Youmans, Vice PresidentTerm expires 06/30/21 My partner, Kelly LoGiudice, and I moved to Colorado in the summer of 2014, relocating here from the western suburbs of Philadelphia where we were members of the UU Church of Delaware County and the First Unitarian Church of Philadelphia.
+Scott Youmans, PresidentTerm expires 06/30/22 My partner, Kelly LoGiudice, and I moved to Colorado in the summer of 2014, relocating here from the western suburbs of Philadelphia where we were members of the UU Church of Delaware County and the First Unitarian Church of Philadelphia.
 Prior to that, we lived near Providence, RI where we were members of the Religious Society of Bell Street Chapel and where we first became Unitarian Universalists in 2001.
 While we have enjoyed living in many parts of our nation, we have fallen in love with the Front Range and look forward to exploring its communities and wonders for many years.
 I’ve been interested in religion since I was a child going to Baptist Sunday School in Florida.
 I now embrace a perspective of multi-religiosity (or deep ecumenism) that is informed by the teachings of Rabbi Zalman Schachter-Shalomi, Rev Dr Ibrahim Farajajé, Fr Thomas Keating, Fr Richard Rohr, Ken Wilber, and others.
 I consider myself a Neopagan Zen Sufi Christian-Mystic Panenthiest, and my primary spiritual practices outside of the Fellowship are participating in the Dances of Universal Peace, hiking/snowshoeing in the grandeur and glory of Nature, and attending the Ft.
 Lupton Masonic Lodge.
 I’ve served previous congregations in many ways, most consistently through leading and supporting Sunday services.
 At Bell Street, I was board president for one year before moving to Pennsylvania.
 At First Unitarian of Philadelphia, I served on the Ministerial Leadership Team, similar to our Committee on Shared Ministries, for two years.
 I’ve also been a Coming of Age mentor, men’s group facilitator, and adult religious education facilitator.
-During the week, I’m an Enterprise Architect for Sev1Tech, a technology consulting firm.
+During the week, I’m the Director of Engineering for LegalShield.
 In addition to my service here at the Fellowship, I volunteer my time as a member of the technology team for Unitarian Universalist Allies for Racial Equity.
 I’m grateful that the congregation has placed their trust in me, and I look forward to the challenges and joys of the coming years together.

 Doug Schmidt, TreasurerTerm expires 6/30/22 I’ve been a BVUUF member for over 10 years.
 My wife led me to this after I had given up on my childhood faith upbringing and was for awhile not interested in replacing it.
 I have come to find the camaraderie and the spiritual journey to be rewarding and uplifting.
 After initially receiving a bachelor’s degree in American Studies I decided to become an engineer!
 I went back to school and then ended up working as a product development engineer and later project manager at IBM here in Boulder.
 My job was taken over by Ricoh of Japan in 2007 and I later retired after 32 years combined at the two companies.
 IBM moved us here in 1995 and we’ve enjoyed Colorado ever since.
 I’m now serving as Treasurer.
 I think I have enough experience for this having managed budgets as part of my work at IBM, and having for years worked with spreadsheets.
 However every organization is different so I have plenty to learn in this new role.
 I look forward to serving you all!